lowsky/deck-testing-in-js-world/slides.md

     Cypress for the important (happy path) use cases

-    Small number of additional *Selenium* tests for some edge cases on other browsers
+    Small number of additional *UI browser* tests for some edge cases on other browsers